fastify/fastify-dx/URMA.md

 Then the `getData()` function, which should run both in SSR and CSR route navigation.
 It is assumed this function received a **route context object**, and in this case, a generic `route` object is also provided by the framework to identify the current route.

-The `page()` function runs after `getData()` and has access to the data returned by it via the `data` property.
+The `getMeta()` function runs after `getData()` and has access to the data returned by it via the `data` property.
 It's used to define the `<title>` of the page and other page-level tags.
 Finally the route component function is executed, which in this case, has a data property prepopulated by the underlying hypothetical framework.

 </td>
 <td width="600px"><br>